Meta Clustering for Collaborative Learning: Simulated Data Experiments

-For each learner, we consider the pool of candidate models: Random Forest, K nearest neighbors, Support Vector Regression \cite{drucker1997support}, Artificial Neural Network, Gradient Boosting \cite{friedman2001}, LASSO, Least Angler Regression \cite{efron2004least}(LARS), Elastic Net\cite{Zou05regularizationand} (EN), Ridge Regression (Ridge), i.e., for $i=1,...,20$.
-To show the robustness of our procedure against the number of candidate models and against the types of candidate models, we consider four different choices of $\M_{i}$: \{RF, KNN, SVR, NN, GB, Lasso, Lars, EN, Ridge\}, $\{\textrm{RF, KNN, SVR, GB, Lasso, Lars, EN}\}$, $\{\textrm{RF, KNN, GB, Lasso, Lars}\}$, $\{\textrm{RF, GB, Lasso}\}$, and $\{\textrm{GB}\}$.
+For each learner, we consider the candidate methods: Random Forest (RF), \textit{k}-nearest neighbors (KNN), Support Vector Regression (SVR) \citep{drucker1997support}, Neural Network (NN), Gradient Boosting \citep{friedman2001} (GB), LASSO, Least Angler Regression \citep{efron2004least}(LARS), Elastic Net\citep{Zou05regularizationand} (EN), Ridge Regression (Ridge).
+To show the robustness of our procedure against the number of candidate models and against the types of candidate models, we consider four different choices of $\M_{i}$: \{RF, KNN, SVR, NN, GB, LASSO, LARS, EN, Ridge\}, $\{\textrm{RF}, \textrm{KNN}, \textrm{SVR}, \textrm{GB}, \textrm{LASSO}, \allowbreak \textrm{LARS}, \textrm{EN}\}$, $\{\textrm{RF, KNN, GB, LASSO, LARS}\}$, $\{\textrm{RF, GB, LASSO}\}$, and $\{\textrm{GB}\}$.
 The results are presented in Table \ref{tab:robustness_against_candid}.
 The clustering accuracy is stable over different choices of $\M_{i}$.
 We can see the robustness of our method against both the number of candidate models and the type of candidate models.